 - Severe fatigue

 How is Children’s Hospital Los Angeles treating MIS-C?

 Currently, the treatment for MIS-C is similar to the treatment for Kawasaki disease.
 The goal is to reduce the inflammation to avoid long-term damage to arteries in the child’s body and heart.
-This is accomplished through transfusions of plasma, which reduce the body’s own immune response that is causing the inflammation.
+One of the treatments used is transfusions of plasma, which reduce the body’s own immune response that is causing the inflammation.

 If my child was sick before (with a positive test or no test at all), but is OK now, should I still get my child checked by a doctor?